ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 a physically secure environment (such as one's own premises) may be considered trusted whereas devices owned by others would not be.
-This often results in a desire to either have the owner run their own Endorser that would only Endorse devices one owns, or to use Attesters directly in the trust anchor store.
-When there are many Attesters owned, the use of an Endorser becomes more scalable.
+This often results in a desire to either have the owner run their own Endorser that would only endorse devices one owns, or to use Attesters directly in the trust anchor store.
+When there are many Attesters owned, the use of an Endorser enables better scalability.

 That is, a Verifier might appraise the trustworthiness of an application component, operating system component, or service under the assumption that information